devonfw/shop-floor/dsf4openshift/openshift-devonfw-deployment/s2i/angular/README.md

-# Builder Image for OASP4JS
+# Builder Image for DevonFW

 TBD